yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 SET(CMAKE_GENERATOR "Unix Makefiles")
 project (top NONE)
 ```
-It not a project , but it calls the other two subdirectory with the projects
+It not a project, but it calls the other two subdirectories with the projects.

 ### pc application
-For the pc application we need *cmake* project.
-[Reffer](http://derekmolloy.ie/hello-world-introductions-to-cmake/) here for more details.
-The common dircory should contain files that are also used in the embbeded proccessor.
-For example , it shoud contain a source file with commnication protocol, like structure that both sides use it.
+For the pc application, we need *CMake* project.
+[Reffer (https://github.com/yairgd/atari) here for a simple project that I wrote, and it works with CMake.
+The shared directory should contain source files which compiled on both systems: embedded and PC.
+Usually, these files relate to the structures and code that both CPUs used for communication or any other shared data between the MCP and its host.

-### embbeded project
+### embedded application
-The the *CMakeLists* of the arm appclication contains the path to arm compiler.
-If the path is written in the PATH variable , *COM_PATH*  can be lived empty.
+The *CMakeLists* of the arm application contains the path to arm compiler.
+If there is a PATH variable that points to the compiler - The installation asks in installation if we want it in the global PATH - *COM_PATH*  can be lived empty.
 The *CON_EXT* includes the *exe* suffix in windows application.
-The folloing *CMakeLists.txt* has linker configuration for arm coretx-m4.
+The following *CMakeLists.txt* has a linker configuration for arm cortex-m4.

 ```cmake
 if (UNIX)